 Notes, quotes and video from Tuesday's practice:

-See what the coach had to say:
+See what all he had to say:

 O'Dowd was asked if he agreed with Kiffin's assessment that the offensive line played worse against Oregon than it had at any point in his time at USC.